How Trump is relying on a racist conspiracy theory to question election results

 "Democrats have expressed a desire to turn noncitizens into voters," Johnson said when he introduced the SAVE Act in May.
 "That's what this open border has been all about."

-In New Hampshire, Republican Gov. Chris Sununu signed a law on Thursday requiring evidence of citizenship when registering to vote, and photo identification at the ballot box.
-The law won’t take effect until after the November general election.
+In New Hampshire, Republican Gov. Chris Sununu signed a law on Thursday requiring evidence of citizenship when registering to vote and photo identification at the ballot box.
+The law won't take effect until after November's general election.

 Democratic opponents of these measures say the current system is already working to deter noncitizens from voting, as evidenced by the very small number of documented cases.

-They also say the proposed federal legislation would make it harder for some eligible American citizens to vote, especially voters of color who are more likely to lack access to a document proving their citizenship like a birth certificate or passport.
+They also say the proposed federal legislation would make it harder for some eligible U.S. citizens to vote, especially voters of color, who are more likely to lack access to a document proving their citizenship, like a birth certificate or passport.

 The decision by Republicans to fixate on this bill on the eve of the election — when it is already too late to change protocols for this contest — indicates the goal is to provide "oxygen for lies in the post-election period if Trump loses," said David Becker, the executive director of the Center for Election Innovation and Research.